Polmadie: Origin and meaning of the name

 Polmadie is derived from the Scottish Gaelic Poll Mac Dè.
 Most place-names of the neighbourhoods of Glasgow were either coined by Gaelic-speakers or adapted to Gaelic from Cumbric.
 Polmadie is an early Gaelic name, containing the Gaelic "poll" (pool), but which usually means burn or stream in areas where Gaelic replaced Cumbric.
 From a late 12th century form, Polmacde, it is clear that the middle element is Gaelic mac (of (the) sons).
 The third element could be either the personal name Daigh, or the Gaelic Dè (of God), referring to an early religious establishment beside the burn.
 A remarkable feature of this place-name is how the original stress-pattern has survived, even centuries after its meaning ceased to be understood by those using it locally.
 It is still pronounced "pawmaDEE" (with a half stress on "paw" and full stress on "dee"), exactly as it would have been stressed in Gaelic.

+Early modern period

+During The Killing Time of politico-religious conflict, a group of soldiers commanded by a Major Balfour arrived at Polmadie Mill on 11 May 1685 and seized 2 weavers, Thomas Cooke and John Urie, and a labourer, Robert Thom, then shot them in a summary execution, and imprisoned the other men from the Mill.
+The three Polmadie Martyrs' bodies were buried in Cathcart Old Church graveyard where there is a memorial.